Solomon Islands close to security deal with China, alarming neighbors

 In a defiant address to Parliament, Prime Minister Manasseh Sogavare described the backlash to the deal as “very insulting” even as he denied the agreement would lead to China building a military base in the Solomon Islands, 1,000 miles from Australian shores.

-Sogavare compared his small nation to a “helpless mouse” surrounded by “vicious cats” that would “do anything to survive.”
+Sogavare compared his nation to a “helpless mouse” surrounded by “vicious cats” that would “do anything to survive.”
 He said he was not jettisoning existing security agreements with Australia and New Zealand — who along with the United States have objected to the deal — but rather trying to “diversify.”

-His comments came days after a leak of a draft of the secret agreement, which the prime minister condemned.
+His comments came days after a draft of the secret agreement was leaked, which the prime minister condemned.
 Sogavare said his government had “no devious intention, no secret plan.”
 Yet he gave little detail about the agreement on Tuesday, even as he said it was “ready for signing.”

 Opposition leaders, who have accused Sogavare of using the agreement to consolidate power ahead of next year’s election, called for further discussion.

-The nation of 700,000 people, which sits in a strategic but politically volatile part of the world, has been at the heart of a geopolitical tug-of-war since it changed allegiance from Taiwan to China in 2019.
+The nation of 700,000 people, which sits in a strategic but politically volatile part of the world, has been at the heart of a geopolitical tug-of-war since it changed diplomatic recognition from Taiwan to China in 2019.
 “The Switch,” as the decision is known, underlined Beijing’s expanding influence in a region traditionally dominated by the United States and Australia.

-The diplomatic U-turn — and accusations of associated bribes — angered many in the archipelago and combined with long-standing local grievances, leading to widespread rioting in November that killed four people and burned much of the capital of Honiara to the ground.
+The diplomatic U-turn — and accusations of associated bribes — angered many in the archipelago and, combined with long-standing local grievances, leading to widespread rioting in November that killed four people and burned much of the capital of Honiara to the ground.

 Peacekeepers from Australia and New Zealand remained in the capital, helping to guard Parliament, even as Sogavare announced the proposed agreement with China.